MarkEdmondson1234/markedmondson.me-hugo/content/post/2018-05-02-r-on-kubernetes-serverless-shiny-r-apis-and-scheduled-scripts.md

 Kubernetes is well suited to serving R APIs as they can auto-scale to demand, covering peaks and troughs in demand.

-A demo API is shown below, using [`openCPU` for predicting website clicks](http://code.markedmondson.me/predictClickOpenCPU/), but the same principle allies if using `plumber` or another framework by swapping out the Dockerfile to serve the API on a port.
+A demo API is shown below, using [`openCPU` for predicting website clicks](http://code.markedmondson.me/predictClickOpenCPU/), but the same principle applies if using `plumber` or another framework by swapping out the Dockerfile to serve the API on a port.

 > This assumes you have configured the ingress controller above